JoostVoskuil/joostvoskuil.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Some information about me.
+subtitle: Just some basic information about me.

 profile:
   align: right